 Section 4.2.3 described deformation fields consisting of a patchwork of triangles.
 The situation is more complex when working with three dimensional deformations.
 For this case, the volume of the template image is divided into a mesh of tetrahedra, where the vertices of the tetrahedra are centered on the voxels.
 This is achieved by considering groups of eight voxels as little cubes.
-Each of these cubes is divided into five tetrahedra: one central one having a 1/3 of the cube's volume, and four outer ones, each having 1/6 of the cube's volume [12].
+Each of these cubes is divided into five tetrahedra: one central one having a 1/3 of the cube's volume, and four outer ones, each having 1/6 of the cube's volume (Guéziec & Hummel, 1995).
 There are two possible ways of dividing a cube into five tetrahedra.
 Alternating between the two conformations in a three dimensional checkerboard pattern ensures that the whole template volume is uniformly covered (see Figure 4.3).
 A deformation field is generated by treating the vertices of the tetrahedra as control points.
 These points are moved iteratively until the best match is achieved.
-The deformations are constrained to be locally one-to-one by ensuring that a tetrahedron never occupies any of the same volume as its neighbors.
-When a deformation is one-to-one, it is possible to compute its inverse (Section 4.2.6).
+The deformations are constrained to be locally one-to-one by ensuring that a tetrahedron never occupies any of the same volume as its neighbours.
+When the deformations are one-to-one, it is possible to compute their inverses (Section 4.2.6).

 The algorithm can use one of two possible boundary conditions.
 The simplest is when the vertices of tetrahedra that lie on the boundary remain fixed in their original positions (Dirichlet boundary condition).
-Providing that the initial starting estimate for the deformations is globally one-to-one, then the final deformation field will also satisfy this constraint [7].
+Providing that the initial starting estimate for the deformations is globally one-to-one, then the final deformation field will also satisfy this constraint (Christensen et al., 1995).
 The other boundary condition involves allowing the vertices on the surface to move freely (analogous to the Neumann boundary condition).
-It is possible for the global one-to-one constraints to be broken in this case, as the volumes of non-neighboring tetrahedra can now overlap.
+It is possible for the global one-to-one constraints to be broken in this case, since the volumes of non-neighbouring tetrahedra can now overlap.
 The examples shown later use the free boundary condition.

 Within each tetrahedron, the deformation is considered as a uniform affine transformation from which the Jacobian matrix is extracted in a similar way to that described in Section 4.2.3.
 A penalty is applied to each of the tetrahedra that constitute the volume covered.
 For each tetrahedron, it is the product of a penalty per unit volume, and the total volume affected by the tetrahedron.
-The affected volume is the volume of the undeformed tetrahedron in the template image, plus the volume that the deformed tetrahedron occupies within the source image $(v (1 + |\mathbf{J}|), \text{ where } v \text{ is the volume of the undeformed tetrahedron}).$
+The affected volume is the volume of the undeformed tetrahedron in the tem-